Blurry

-"Blurry" is a song by American rock band Puddle of Mudd.
+"Blurry" is a song by the American rock band Puddle of Mudd.
 It was released on October 16, 2001, as the second single from the band's debut album Come Clean (2001).
 It was 2002's most successful rock song in the United States, topping the Billboard Mainstream Rock and Modern Rock Tracks charts as well as their year-end listings.
 "Blurry" also found success outside the US, reaching the top 20 in Ireland, New Zealand, and the United Kingdom.
+In 2024, the staff of Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".

 Background

 Puddle of Mudd played small shows in the Kansas City area for most of the 1990s with little mainstream success.
 However, singer Wes Scantlin got a demo tape to Limp Bizkit singer Fred Durst when Limp Bizkit were in town on October 12, 1999, on the Family Values Tour, and Durst's label Flawless Records signed him to a recording contract.
 Unimpressed with Scantlin's bandmates, Flawless Records scrapped them all, rebuilt the group with musicians Scantlin had never seen before, and flew him out to Los Angeles in late 2000 to record with them.
 He spent his days fiddling with his acoustic guitar in a hotel room on Hollywood Boulevard, where he reworked a previous Puddle of Mudd song called "Electron Moon" into "Blurry".

 “’Blurry’ was basically about being flown to freaking Los Angeles and y’know, I didn't have any friends so they had put me into a hotel room,” Scantlin told American Songwriter.
 “I didn't know anybody at all.
 And I was just missing my family and son, I missed my grandma and stuff.”